 Furthermore, written French is often far removed from how it is pronounced.
 Much like English, it can be very illogical and frustrating to the learner with its apparent complexities.
 Fear not, however.
 This too shall be overcome.
 In fact, I believe these particularities are largely what make French such an interesting and highly regarded language.
 As Barry Farber says, "you will be judged in the world by your French ... you will not be regarded as a person of language accomplishment if your French is poor."
 If that is true then only the best methods will suffice for learning French.
 Herein lie the challenges before us, so with that in mind, let's take a look at some methods that will help us acquire this subtle and rich language.

 Internet/Free - Easily the single best source to learn French online is at About.com.
 It has lessons from the very beginning, right on through to intermediate and advanced.
 Grammar, verb conjugations and how to use them, pronunciation guides with audio examples, idioms, cultural material and load of links to other sources.
 There is even an e-mail course to get you started.
-About.com employs guides, in this case Laura Lawless, who provide qualified oversight of the material for each topic.
+About.com employs guides who provide qualified oversight of the material for each topic.
 It's like having your very own French tutor.
 This is a fantastic resource that can supplement your chosen method, or if you can't spend any money, with a little extra hard work this site can provide most of your learning needs.
 I think it is better than many methods that you will find for sale in stores for learning French.

 Transparent Language offers a free introductory program to learn French vocabulary.
 Get your Free BYKI™ Lite download by Transparent Language

 The FSI courses are among the most comprehensive ever made.
 But they are old, out-of-date, and expensive where they are still sold.
 You can get them for free at FSI-Language-Courses.org There are several courses with text and audio.
 Considering that it is free and legal, it really is an incredible resource.